nestauk/la_decarb_funding_analysis/README.md

 - getters
   - local_authority_data_py
-    - Functions to import individual datasets from inputs/data.
+    - Functions to import individual datasets from inputs/data (stored in AWS).
 - utils
   - name_cleaners.py
     - Functions used for cleaning of particular data.